 There are a few things you should be aware of though.

-The type of glue you should avoid are solvent based glues.
+The type of glue you should avoid is solvent-based glue.
 These are mostly found in more industrial glues, and sometimes in construction adhesives.

 Acetone can damage your skin, though only if you use it a lot.
 Acetone is useful for getting rid of some glues like Superglue, and it’s often used to get rid of nail polish too.